splunk/observability-workshop/docs/apm/online-boutique.md

 ## 7. OpenTelemetry Dashboard

+Once the Open Telemetery Collector is deployed the platform will automatically provide a built in dashboard display OpenTelemetry Collector metrics.

-Check the OpenTelemetry Collector dashboards and validate metrics and spans are being sent:
+From the top left hamburger menu, select **Dashboards → OpenTelemetry Collector** and validate metrics and spans are being sent:

 ![OpenTelemetry Collector dashboard](../images/apm/otel-dashboard.png)

 ## 8. OpenTelemetry zpages

-To debug the traces being sent you can use the `zpages` extension.
+To debug the traces being sent you can use the zpages extension.
 In order to view this first find the pod name of the OpenTelemetry Collector agent:

 === "Shell Command"